AISidekick/wp-aisidekick/README.md

 -   Magic content elements
     AI Sidekick transforms your text into ready-made content elements.
 In doing so, it analyzes all the content elements available on your website and automatically selects the optimal ones.

+== Usage of external services ==

+This plugin uses the AI Sidekick API to provide the features listed above.
+By using this plugin, you agree to the terms of service and privacy policy of AI Sidekick.
+For more details, please visit https://ai-sidekick.app/.